 - And it is sand-able within one or two hours of drying time.

-Squadron is trying very hard to look for ways to make our hobby more enjoyable and put products in place that really work and do the trick.
-Personally, I am very excited about Squadron’s plastic weld.
-Not only because it works great for me, but because I believe my model brethren will be just as pleased as I am.
+Squadron tries very hard to look for ways to make our hobby more enjoyable and put products in place that really work and do the trick.
+Personally, we are very excited about Squadron’s plastic weld.
+Not only because it works great , but because we believe our model brethren will be just as pleased as we am.
 This hobby has come a long way and it keeps getting better!

 I still have a few ancient tubes of glue in my collection.
-Not that I will ever use them again, but they just remind me of bygone days treasuring the thought of my mother’s plastic tablecloth and the gap that was in there for as long as I could remember when junior didn’t close the cap properly with the jell dripping, “burning” a hole in her prized possession!
+Not that I will ever use them again, but they just remind me of bygone days treasuring the thought of gluing my brother’s fingers together when he would get on my nerves.
+Fun times!